 All texts are argumentative essays written for First-Year English courses, and none of the contributions come from Honors College students, making the corpus especially representative of mainstream FYW instruction.
 The corpus focuses exclusively on the discipline of English and is licensed for non-commercial academic research, with files provided in plain ASCII text format.

-The corpus is available as a collection of ZIP files organized by year and semester (coming soon):
+The corpus is available as a collection of ZIP files organized by year and semester:

 This corpus is especially well-suited for large-scale computational analysis of student writing, with particular strengths in the study of drafting, revision, and writing development.
 A range of accessible analytical tools can be used with it, depending on technical comfort level.

 Holcomb, C., & Buell, D. A. (2021).
 A corpus of first-year composition: Exploring stylistic complexity in student writing.
-In Composition and Big Data, eds.
-Amanda Licastro and Benjamin Miller, U. of Pittsburgh Press, pp. 35-51.
+In Amanda Licastro & Benjamin Miller (Eds.), Composition and Big Data, (pp. 35–51).
+University of Pittsburgh Press.